If you are about ready to hire a PR agency, read this ASAP.

 There are two ways to validate that you are working with a data-driven public relations agency:

 How are they using data to inform their media relations strategy?
-This answer alone should give you insights into their data approach and go well beyond just “looking at historical media coverage” to benchmark success.
+This answer should give you insights into their data approach and go beyond “looking at historical media coverage” to benchmark success.
 They should identify and quantify the top media publications writing about your business, competitors, and the industry you work in.
 This should include the top narrative drivers, top shared articles, top journalists, and their level of influence.
 A data-driven PR agency should give you actionable data insights that will help prioritize your top media list, inform your PR messaging and uncover ownable market white space.

 Are they using a media monitoring platform to track coverage?
 Most sophisticated PR agencies use Cision, Muck Rack, or another competitor to pull coverage.
 Alarms should go off if all they use is Google Alerts.
 But this question is just scratching the surface of their data literacy.
 There is a significant amount of rigor and data interrogation that goes into media measurement.
 It’s highly problematic if any PR agency sends you a canned report from one of these platforms without additional analysis.

 Being a data-driven public relations agency is more than just adding bullet points on a PowerPoint slide or a web page.
 It’s more than just name-dropping Cision or Muck Rack in an RFI.
 They should be able to show evidence of how data and insights inform their approach and methodology.
-And if you ever hear them say something related to “tracking hits,” run far, far away, and don’t ever look back.
+And if you ever hear them say something related to “tracking hits,” run far, far away, and never look back.

 Client-Obsession Should Drive the PR Firm

 A client-obsessed PR firm will always have your best interests in mind.
 They will get to know you and your business inside and out so that they can be an extension of your team.
-Client-obsession means that your agency is buttoned up on everything related to your account and is always thinking one step ahead by anticipating your needs.
+Client obsession means that your agency is buttoned up on everything related to your account and is always thinking one step ahead by anticipating your needs.

 Here are some essential qualities to look for in a client-obsessed PR firm: